How To Host A Laid Back Dinner Party

 Everybody loves ice cream!
 Serve a couple of different flavors along with fresh berries and mint to garnish.
 It’s a simple and refreshing dessert for easy entertaining.

-You can also purchase cake or pies from the bakery section
+Another alternative is to purchase cake or pies from the bakery section.

 dinner plate filled with food ready to eat.